Who We Are

 Prior to teaching, Kowal was a journalist for 12 years, including eight years working in New York City for Reuters International News Service as a financial journalist and for The Associated Press as National Photo Editor.
 She also holds a Master of Arts in Journalism from New York University (’97) and a Master of Science in Teaching from Fordham University (’05).

 In her spare time, Monica loves to camp, hike, sail and be in the outdoors with her husband, young daughter, and their dog Suki.
-She also loves to knit and sew, and she and her husband have been beekeepers since 2007.

 Office of Community Engaged Learning & Research